ZQH-sail/Traditional-Computer-Vision-Algorithm-/README.md

 5) A graph is built and Graph Cut is used to find a new classification of foreground and background pixels.

 6) Repeat steps 3 to 5 over and over again until classification converges

+## SELECTIVE SEARCH ALGORITHMS FOR GENERATING REGION PROPOSALS

+The algorithm provides rectangles which can be considered as bounding box proposals.
+So, this can suggest some rectangles for annotations to the user.
+It is based on computing hierarchical grouping of similar regions on the basis of color, texture, size and shape compatibility.

+OVERVIEW OF ALGORTIHM:

+It Starts by over-segmenting the image based on intensity of the pixels using a graph-based segmentation method, (Superpixel Generations)

+Then it draws bounding boxes across those over-segmentation and performs bottom up hierarchical clustering on the objects on the basis of the above mentioned compatibility criteria.